ChrisJFarr/OMSCS-ML-CS-7641/assignment1/README.txt

     b. why might it be different and could that risk maybe have been mitigated using knowledge only from the train set?
         Or what else would have been needed to make a better estimate?

+General experiment Notes
+* slight mismatch between performance seen in validation curves and the reported performance of the grid-search, even with identical parameters and seeds set.
+This may have to do with the grid-search-cv implementation unless there was a subtle mistake in my code.

 ### SVM Analysis